A chronology of key events:

 2012 October - British and Scottish governments agree on terms for a Scottish referendum on independence in autumn 2014.

-2013 May - A soldier, Drummer Lee Rigby, is hacked to death in south London by two Islamic extremists, causing widespread public revulsion.
+2013 May - A soldier, Drummer Lee Rigby, is hacked to death in south London by two Islamic extremists.

-2013 July - The Duchess of Cambridge gives birth to a son, who is third in line to the throne after the Prince of Wales and the Duke of Cambridge.
+2013 July - The Duchess of Cambridge gives birth to a son George, who is third in line to the throne after the Prince of Wales and the Duke of Cambridge.

-2013 August - The House of Commons votes to block UK military involvement in Syria, in what is seen as a major political embarrassment for the government.
+2013 August - The House of Commons votes to block UK military involvement in Syria in a political embarrassment for the government.